 Superintendent Matt Hillmann sits down for regular interviews with KYMN radio’s Jeff Johnson.
 In this interview, Dr. Hillmann talks about Governor Walz's Safe Learning Plan that provides parameters for how schools operate during the 2020-2021 school year.

 Distance Learning & COVID-19 Updates | » Click here for updates and archived messages to families.

 Most Recent Update

-Superintendent Hillmann sent this message to families on May 11, 2020.
+Superintendent Hillmann sent this message to families on June 5, 2020.
+It includes a request to complete an end-of-year distance learning survey and other information.